joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/050-Analytics-Monitoring-Logging/053-UDP-Logs-and-ELK-Stack.md

 ## Create Visualization

-On the the Kibana dashboard, click the hamburger menu on the left > Analytics > Visualize Library > Create a dashboard > Create Visualization.
+On the Kibana dashboard, click the hamburger menu on the left > Analytics > Visualize Library > Create a dashboard > Create Visualization.

 Select any of the metrics on the left panel and drag it to the middle.